A chronology of key events:

 1991 March - President Kerekou is beaten by Nicephore Soglo in the first multi-candidate presidential elections.
 Kerekou is granted immunity from prosecution over actions taken since October 1972.

-1995 - Legislative elections: Parti de la Renaissance du Benin forms the new government.
+1995 - Legislative elections sees pro-Soglo liberal Renaissance Party form the new government.

-1996 - Following accusations of irregularities in presidential elections, the constitutional court announces that Kerekou has received the majority of valid votes cast.
+1996 - Following accusations of irregularities in presidential elections, the constitutional court returns Mr Kerekou to office.

-1999 - Legislative elections: New government is formed of representatives of 10 parties.
+1999 - Legislative elections sees coalition government formed by 10 parties.

-2002 December - First local elections since the end of the single-party regime more than 10 years ago.
+2002 December - First local elections since the end of the single-party regime more than 10 years earlier.

 2003 March - Legislative elections: Parties supporting President Kerekou win 52 of the 83 elective seats.